xarray-contrib/xarray.dev/src/posts/xarray-biology/index.md

 Having labeled dimensions and the ability to organize multiple arrays is often reason enough to start using Xarray.
 But there are more benefits:

 - Readable and easy to use [indexing and selecting semantics](https://docs.xarray.dev/en/stable/user-guide/indexing.html)
-  - e.g., Max projected GFP from minutes 15 and 20: `array.sel(channel='GFP', time=(15,30)).max(‘Z’)`
+  - e.g., Max projected GFP from minutes 15 and 30: `array.sel(channel='GFP', time=(15,30)).max(‘Z’)`
 - [Data merging](https://docs.xarray.dev/en/stable/user-guide/combining.html) based on dimensions and coordinates
 - Built-in [vizualization tooling](https://docs.xarray.dev/en/stable/user-guide/plotting.html)
 - Powerful [computational Patterns](https://tutorial.xarray.dev/intermediate/01-high-level-computation-patterns.html) such as `groupby`, `coarsen`, `resample`
 - Ability to scale to larger than memory datasets via [integration with Dask](https://docs.xarray.dev/en/stable/user-guide/dask.html)
 - Flexible [I/O framework](https://docs.xarray.dev/en/stable/user-guide/io.html) with potential for better integration with a zoo of bio formats
+- Arbitrary array types including `pydata/sparse` arrays.

 ### When Can You Use Xarray?

 As great as Xarray sounds, it does have limitations.
 Xarray is an array library; it's in the name!
-So, if your data is tabular, Xarray is probably not the right tool for you.
-To better understand this, I recommend reading Ryan Abernathy's excellent post [Tensors vs. Tables](https://earthmover.io/blog/tensors-vs-tables?ref=xarray-bio-blog).
+So, if your data is tabular and the tabular ecosystem is working well for you then keep using that!

+To better understand if you have tabular or array data, I recommend reading Ryan Abernathy's excellent post [Tensors vs. Tables](https://earthmover.io/blog/tensors-vs-tables?ref=xarray-bio-blog).
+If you have array-like data and have been using `pandas` to work with it and want to try out `xarray` you can do so easily with `pandas_df.to_xarray()`.

-That said, many parts of biology generate array data.
+ Many parts of biology generate array data.
 And scientists in some areas are already benefiting from Xarray.

 ### Who is Using Xarray

 - [`Sgkit`](https://sgkit-dev.github.io/sgkit/latest/getting_started.html#data-structures) "a toolkit for quantitative and population genetics" uses `Xarray` `Dataset`'s as a core data structure. `Xarray` allows them to keep track of the rich metadata associated with sequences and further uses computational patterns to speed up analyses.
-  - `Xarray`'s interoperability with Zarr makes it a promising way to interact with [`VCF Zarr`](https://www.biorxiv.org/content/10.1101/2024.06.11.598241v3)
+  - `Xarray`'s interoperability with Zarr makes it a promising way to interact with new Variant Call Format (VCF) standard [`VCF Zarr`](https://www.biorxiv.org/content/10.1101/2024.06.11.598241v3)
-- `Xarray` has also been used for neurophysiology data by the Ecephys package.
+- `Xarray` has also been used for neurophysiology data by the [Ecephys](https://allensdk.readthedocs.io/en/latest/allensdk.brain_observatory.ecephys.html) package.
 See a previous blog post [xarray for neurophysiology](https://xarray.dev/blog/xarray-for-neurophysiology) to learn more.
 - The `scverse` family of software uses `anndata`, which, like `Xarray` provides labeled dimensions.
+There are plans to have `anndata` be powered by `anndata`
 - The `bioio` package, capable of reading a zoo of microscope formats, provides a function to get image stacks as a `DataArray`.
 - The `Xarray.DataTree` provides a natural representation of multiscale images and can interoperate well with the OME-NGFF model.
 The [multiscale-spatial-image](https://github.com/spatial-image/multiscale-spatial-image?tab=readme-ov-file#multiscale-spatial-image) project uses `DataTree` for precisely this purpose.